Memory Care Activities

-We’re experts in day-to-day care.
+Our memory care nursing home offers specialized day-to-day care for residents with Alzheimer’s and other forms of dementia.
 To us, “care” means helping your loved one lead his or her best possible life.
-Our specialized programs and therapies have been carefully designed to follow the healthy brain lifestyle model, integrating the mental and physical, opportunities for socialization, spiritually and nutrition into daily activities.
+Our specialized dementia and Alzheimer’s programs have been carefully designed to follow the healthy brain lifestyle model, integrating mental and physical activities and opportunities for socialization.

-Your loved one is encouraged to participate in a wide range of complimentary programs that include, but are not limited to:
+Your loved one is encouraged to participate in a wide range of complimentary memory care activities that include, but are not limited to:

 Horticultural therapy is the engagement of a person in gardening-related activities, facilitated by a trained therapist, to achieve specific treatment goals as defined by the American Horticultural Therapy Association.

-Our Green Thumb Program, led by an experienced master gardener, engages residents in gardening activities like planting and flower arranging to help reduce stress, gently exercise aging joints, and stimulates memory
+Our Green Thumb Program, led by an experienced master gardener, engages residents with Alzheimer’s and dementia in gardening activities like planting and flower arranging to help reduce stress, gently exercise aging joints, and stimulate memory.

-Our Green Thumb program positively impacts memory, task initiation, detail orientation, social growth and the recognition of hopeful and nurturing feelings when used as a component of cognitive therapy.
+Our Green Thumb Program includes memory care activities that positively impact memory, task initiation, detail orientation, social growth and the recognition of hopeful and nurturing feelings when used as a component of cognitive therapy.

-Terra Vista’s expansive Innerwalk™ courtyard boasts numerous and specialized gardens and planter boxes allowing residents to engage their senses.
+Our Alzheimer’s facility features an expansive Innerwalk™ courtyard that boasts specialized gardens and planter boxes allowing residents to engage their senses.

-Gardening offers relief from physical and cognitive limitations and has helped our residents learn new skills as well as regain those lost.
+Gardening offers relief from physical and cognitive limitations and has helped our residents with Alzheimer’s and dementia learn new skills as well as regain those lost.

-Our 18,000 square foot InnerWalk™ courtyard offers a plethora of opportunity for growth with its numerous specialty gardens, equipment and tool-filled garden sheds, and raised planting beds to promote involvement at all levels of functioning.
+Our 18,000 square foot InnerWalk™ courtyard at our memory care nursing home offers a plethora of opportunities for growth with its numerous specialty gardens, equipment and tool-filled garden sheds, and raised planting beds to promote involvement at all levels of functioning.

 Active and experiential drama therapy provides the contexts for participants to share their stories, set goals, solve problems and express feelings.